English-Language Editing

 - I will not reserve time in advance for editing your manuscript until you have agreed to the estimated cost of editing.

 Therefore, please plan ahead and leave enough time in the schedule for editing to be completed well before your target journal's submission deadline.
-I usually cannot accommodate emergency editing requests.
+I usually cannot schedule emergency editing.